 aggregate shots scored against shall be divided into the aggregate shots it has

-scored.
-The side with the highest result shall be a finalist.
-(Law 27.4)
+The side with the highest result shall be a

 the event of the scores being equal at the completion of the finals match (21

-ends each team), an extra end or ends shall be played by all teams in that
+ends per team), an extra end or ends shall be played by all teams in that Division,

-who is on call in the case of an emergency.
+continue, or a player is on call in case of emergency.

-green fees for finals shall be $12.00 per player per game.
-(Green fees for
+green fees for finals shall be $12.00 per person per game.
+Green fees for

 Movements and position of players during all games